 Small businesses with 100 employees or fewer may also consider a SIMPLE IRA as an option.
 Unlike SEP IRAs, employees may also contribute to SIMPLE IRAs.
 Employers may also make contributions of up to 3% of their employee’s compensation as an employer match or a flat 2% of the employee’s compensation.

-You’ll see in the table above that SIMPLE IRA contribution limits for the 40-year-old sole proprietor in 2020 dip below SEP IRA limits once you get into $100,000 net income territory.
+You’ll see in the table above that SIMPLE IRA contribution limits for the 40-year-old sole proprietor in tax year 2020 dip below SEP IRA limits once you get into $100,000 net income territory.
 If you’re self-employed and you really want to maximize your savings in one of these IRAs, the SIMPLE IRA option will work if you net less income.

 Business owners should also note that SIMPLE IRAs have higher income requirements for employees to be eligible.
 An employee must have earned at least $5,000 in compensation during any two years before the current year and expect to receive at least $5,000 during the current year to be eligible for a SIMPLE IRA.